 Although not prominently displayed, Punchbowl News is owned and published by AJ Press, LLC.
 Initial funding for the website/newsletter was raised by Aryeh Bourkoff (Kindred Media) in the sum of one million dollars.
 According to the New York Times, “Mr. Bourkoff is a Democrat and longtime fund-raiser for Vice President-elect Kamala Harris.
 But he is also close to Mr. Trump’s son-in-law, Jared Kushner.”
 Punchbowl generates revenue through advertising in emails and subscriptions that cost $30 per month or $300 per year for full access to all newsletters and content.

 Punchbowl News covers Washington DC politics through 3 political journalists with extensive experience in the field.
 They offer breaking news and analysis on politicians and legislation through three daily newsletters, The AM (free), Midday, and PM Newsletters.
-They also offer a podcast called The Daily Punch.
+They also provide a podcast called The Daily Punch.
 For this review, we subscribed to the free AM Newsletter and reviewed content over the course of one week.

 Punchbowl News publishes news via their newsletter covering the day’s political news.
 The news is broken down into sections.
-The first section is called The Top, which lists the biggest political news stories such as this “A new dynamic for Joe Biden: A trio of problems have sprouted up at home and abroad.”
+The first section is called The Top, which lists the most important political news stories such as this “A new dynamic for Joe Biden: A trio of problems have sprouted up at home and abroad.”
 This story covers issues related to Israel-Palestine, the slowing US economy, and rising gas prices.

-Editorially, they do not really lean in any particular direction.
+Editorially, they do not lean in any particular direction.
 They provide analysis and opinion on motives that may appear biased through wording such as this “Senate Majority Leader Chuck Schumer: Schumer is dancing on the head of a pin.
 He has the incentive to go quickly because he has a caucus with progressives, but he also has the imperative to slow down because of Sen. Joe Manchin (D-W.Va.), the shadow Democratic leader of the Senate.”
 This type of opinion is common and covers both sides.
 In general, Punchbowl News is factual and direct with minimal bias through coverage of both sides.

 Failed Fact Checks